-Our common stock trades on The NASDAQ Global Market under the trading symbol "MACK".
+We do not intend to apply to list the notes on any securities exchange or any automated dealer quotation system.
+Our common stock is listed on The NASDAQ Global Market under the symbol "MACK".
 On July 11, 2013, the last sale price of our common stock as reported on The NASDAQ Global Market was \$5.03 per share.